-As of February 26th, Panzer Zagoon II Zwei Remake is now officially set to launch in 2021 from MegaPixel and Forever Entertainment following from last year’s remake of the original.
+As of February 26th, Panzer Dragoon II Zwei Remake is now officially set to launch in 2021 from MegaPixel and Forever Entertainment following from last year’s remake of the original.
 No word yet on their House of the Dead remakes.

 On March 1st, EA announced that due to pandemic-era working conditions affecting both projects, the next Need for Speed title is being delayed to 2022 while its developer Criterion will be temporarily reassigned to provide DICE with dev support for the first next-gen Battlefield release, set for this fall.
 The publisher’s purchase of Codemasters providing at least one separate racing game on track to release in 2021 also helped inform this decision.
 The same day, independent publisher and developer Forever Entertainment announced that it had began a new partnership with Square Enix to produce several multiplatform remakes of games all from the same “brand” owned by SE, with more details to come.

 On March 2nd, Epic announced their acquisition of Fall Guys developer Mediatonic.
 The same day, after being announced and gradually teased from 2019 onward, the next and potentially final project from Final Fantasy creator Hironobu Sakaguchi and his Mistwalker studio began being fully revealed with a series of trailers.
 Fantasian is a turn based JRPG coming to Apple Arcade in two parts during 2021, with the first half having just launched on April 1st.
-It features physically handcrafted real dioramas incorporated as the environments explored by the game’s characters, and a twist on random encounters where the player places enemies into pocket dimension queue to be battled any at their leisure.
+It features physically handcrafted real dioramas incorporated as the environments explored by the game’s characters, and a twist on random encounters where the player places enemies into a pocket dimension queue to be battled anytime at their leisure.
 Nobuo Uematsu is doing the score for the game and like his longtime colleague has discussed this potentially being his final project.
 You can read more about Fantasian, Clap Hanz’s latest game, and other major Apple Arcade releases at Andy Tuttle’s excellent special feature from last week here.

 On March 4th, New Game Plus Expo brought some exciting news, such as Suda51’s Silver Case 2425 duology coming to Switch in the West this July after launching just last month in Japan, while Disgaea 6‘s Western launch was scheduled for June 29th, and physical editions for the Switch ports of No More Heroes 1 and 2 were announced from Limited Run.
 Meanwhile, the Sakurai Presents: Pyra and Mythra video released, bringing the new fighter to Smash later the same day alongside returning and new Monster Hunter Mii costume content in promotion of the now-launched Monster Hunter Rise, likely deconfirming another popularly speculated candidate for a full DLC fighter.

 Over the first weekend of March, approval from the EU’s commission completed the deal for Microsoft’s acquisition of Zenimax and Bethesda, which was announced on March 8th in lead-up to a March 11th livestream of a roundtable conversation from all parties discussing the deal in detail now that they legally could.
 It was light on formal news apart from a surge of additions and re-additions to Game Pass, some of which gained FPS Boost on next-gen Xboxes, and confirmation that new games from Bethesda studios will largely be Xbox-exclusive going forward.

 On March 6th, the first new footage from Tales of Arise since June 2019, and the first update since June 2020, arrived as Bandai Namco released a brief cutscene trailer promising “further news in Spring 2021.”